tangowhiskylima/SOC/README.md

 <img width="2550" height="484" alt="image" src="https://github.com/user-attachments/assets/a3d629b4-2d2e-406e-a97a-0cbaa9064b4b" />

 On the left hand side, we are able to create different data views to view different logs.
 For instance, selecting pfsense will only display pfsense logs.
+This allows us to limit the scope of the logs to search.

 <img width="1126" height="527" alt="image" src="https://github.com/user-attachments/assets/9a35b07c-69d3-461c-9ff4-7cdeba7047eb" />